|The National Institute for Restorative Justice

 Oberlin, or Amherst?
 No charter schools there.

-because as chair of my college alma mater’s local book award program, I
+as chair of my college alma mater’s local book award program, I traveled to

-traveled to these towns where public schools thrive, and their significance as
+these towns where public schools thrive, and their significance as central

-central gathering places for the community-at-large are clearly understood.
-The
+gathering places for the community-at-large are clearly understood.
+The public

-public schools in those places boast state-of-the art science complexes,
+schools in those places boast state-of-the art science complexes, performing arts

-performing arts centers, and spectator friendly sports facilities providing
+centers, and spectator friendly sports facilities providing opportunities to gather

-opportunities to gather community and galvanize pride around the achievements
+community and galvanize pride around the achievements of their communal

 The Lure of School Choice